Jim Kenney

-James Francis Kenney (born August 7, 1958) is an American politician who is the 99th Mayor of Philadelphia.
+James Francis Kenney (born August 7, 1958) is an American politician who served as the 99th mayor of Philadelphia from 2016 to 2024.
 Kenney was first elected on November 3, 2015, defeating his Republican rival Melissa Murray Bailey after winning the crowded Democratic primary contest by a landslide on May 19.

 Before he became mayor, Kenney was a member of the Philadelphia City Council for 23 years, serving as a Councilman at Large from January 1992 until January 29, 2015, when he resigned to run for mayor.

 Kenney was re-elected to a second term as mayor on November 5, 2019.
-His term will expire in 2024.

 Early life

 Jim Kenney was born on August 7, 1958, in the Whitman neighborhood of South Philadelphia.
 His father was a firefighter and his mother was a homemaker.
 His parents both worked second jobs to put Jim and his four siblings through private Catholic schools.
 In high school, Kenney was a newspaper deliveryman and busboy.
 Kenney graduated from Saint Joseph's Preparatory School in 1976 and in 1980 received a political science bachelor's degree from La Salle University.
 He was the first in his family to graduate from college.